jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Memory

 Users frequently reuse passwords across digital services.
 Users can remember at most 4-5 unrelated passwords.
-When users are forced to change passwords frequently they write them down, opening up other attack vectors (see [_Users are not the Enemy_, 1999](https://dl.acm.org/doi/pdf/10.1145/322796.322806)).
+When users are forced to change passwords frequently they write them down, opening up other attack vectors.

 ## Typeability